Public Works Topics

 Loose Brush Pickup

 Larger branches, 1″ to 4″ in diameter, will be collected by the City on the third Tuesday of each month.
-Branches 1″ to 4″ in diameter and between 4 feet and 10 feet in length must be placed at resident’s curb with butt ends facing the direction vehicles travel.
-Branches larger than 4″ diameter, or logs, must be cut into no more than four-foot (4′) lengths and placed at the street curb.
-Tree stumps must be removed from the tree, free of dirt and roots, and placed at the curb.
+Branches 1″ to 4″ in diameter and between 4 feet and 10 feet in length must be placed at the curb with butt ends facing the direction vehicles travel.
+Brush between 4 and 8 inches must be cut into not more than 4 foot lengths.
+Branches larger than 8 inches in diameter can not be picked up with loose brush.

 If a contractor or homeowner cuts down a tree, the contractor or homeowner must make arrangements to remove the debris from the property.
 IT WILL NOT BE COLLECTED.